truenas/documentation/content/SCALE/GettingStarted/FirstTimeLogin.md

 {{< expand "Guide and About" "v" >}}
 Click on **Guide** <span class="material-icons">library_books</span> to open the TrueNAS Documentation Hub in a new tab.

-Click on **About** <span class="material-icons-outlined">info</span> to display the information window with links to the TrueNAS Documentation Hub, TrueNAS Community Forums, FreeNAS Open Source Storage Appliance GitHub repository, and iXsystems home page.
+Click on **About** <span class="iconify" data-icon="ant-design:info-circle-outlined"></span> to display the information window with links to the TrueNAS Documentation Hub, TrueNAS Community Forums, FreeNAS Open Source Storage Appliance GitHub repository, and iXsystems home page.

 ![AboutWindow](/images/SCALE/22.02/AboutWindow.png "About Window")